SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/azure-resource-requirements.md

 Depending on the size of your Office 365 tenant, the Azure virtual Machine size and the SQL Service tier will vary accordingly.

 {% hint style="warning" %}
-**Requirements highly depend on the Office 365 activity, the number of users, and the amount of data in your environment.** The larger the environment, the more resources will be required to smoothly run SysKit Point.
+**Requirements highly depend on the Office 365 activity, the number of users, and the amount of data in your environment.** The larger the environment, the more resources will be required to run SysKit Point smoothly.
 {% endhint %}

 ## Azure Virtual Machine

-We recommend installing SysKit Point on a Windows Server machine, to allow SysKit Point Service to crawl your Office 365 environment continuously.
+We recommend installing SysKit Point on a Windows Server machine to allow SysKit Point Service to crawl your Office 365 environment continuously.
 When choosing the Virtual machine image, please note the following:

 * **Windows Server 2012 or newer is required**
 * **Microsoft .NET Framework 4.5 or higher is required**

 ## Azure Virtual Machine Requirements per Subscription Plan

-Here is the list of recommended Azure resources based on your license type and the size of your environment.
+Here is the list of recommended Azure resources based on your license type and your environment's size.

 ### Professional Subscription

-For Office 365 environments with up to 1000 users.
+Recommended for Office 365 environments with up to 1000 users.

 | Server/Resource | Instance | vCPU | Memory | Disk |
 | :--- | :--- | :--- | :--- | :--- |